+Overconfidence combined with poor numeracy skills: In South Africa, average levels of perceived confidence (69%) in data skills/tasks were not commensurate with the competence (30%) (based on a test).
+In the same sample, age, having manager-level work, and education level- were positively associated with data competence.

+CLIENT-LEVEL FACTORS

-Overconfidence combined with poor numeracy skills - In South Africa, average levels of perceived confidence (69%) in data skills/tasks were not commensurate with the competence (30%) (based on a test) [43].
-In the same sample, age, having manager-level work, and education level were positively associated with data competence [43].
-Client-level Clients lack documentation - Clients lose client cards and prescriptions, making it harder for factors providers to maintain continuity of care [38].
-Clients leave the facility mid-service - Clients often wait several times in the process of being registered, assessed, and treated by providers.
-They may choose to leave the facility instead of waiting to get the next stage of service, leading to missing data fields (this is also affected by facilities' client flow processes) [44].
-Pregnant women go to different facilities during the same pregnancy - They can be double counted as IPTp1 in different facilities, or if there are enough of them, IPTp2 rates can be higher than IPTp1 [35].
-Dyadic-level Non-compliance with DOT - Women might not take SP if they bring it home, while health factors workers are likely to record that IPTp was done [35].
-Facility/service Time to fill out forms takes away from client care and burdens providers - Providers delivery pointestimated they spent seven hours a month filling out forms (median).
-Each consultation level factors involves several minutes of filling out forms.
+Clients lack documentation: Clients lose client cards and prescriptions, making it harder for providers to maintain continuity of care.

+Clients leave the facility mid-service: Clients often wait several times in the process of being registered, assessed, and treated by providers.
+They may choose to leave the facility instead of waiting to get the next stage of service, leading to missing data fields (this is also affected by facilities' client flow processes).

+Pregnant women go to different facilities during the same pregnancy: They can be double counted as IPTp1 in different facilities, or if enough treatments are sought, IPTp2 rates can be higher than IPTp1.

+DYADIC-LEVEL FACTORS

+Non-compliance with DOT: Women might not take SP if they bring it home, while health workers are likely to record that IPTp was performed.

+FACILITY/SERVICE DELIVERY POINTLEVEL FACTORS

+Time to fill out forms takes away from client care and burdens providers: Providers estimated they spent seven hours a month filling out forms (median).
+Each consultation involves several minutes of filling out forms.
 Some facilities reduce number of hours/rooms open to services so providers can fill out forms.
-Staff also stay after hours to complete tally sheets and dedicate entire days to completing all the required monthly reports [44-46].
-Lack of standardization in data quality practices - Facility staff could not consistently describe standard procedures to deal with incompleteness, inaccuracy, missing or late reporting of data [44-46].
-Stock-outs of forms - In the absence of forms, facilities photocopy or manually copy registers.
-These workarounds are time-consuming and can cause more confusion (for example, not all columns are copied from a register or the reporting focal person does not understand parts of the form, making it difficult for them to complete the monthly summary forms) [44-46].
-Data quality issues (and data use) related to surveillance are prioritized over data related to service provision [39] [38] - (also applies to higher levels - providers are more likely to get alerts and guidance about outbreaks from higher levels than on quality of service provision using HMIS data).
-Training - Providers may not have adequate training on the forms they have to fill out, including ancillary forms such as those for stock-keeping records and reports.
-Providers sometimes fill in for each other to provide services, but the substitutes may not know how to fill in the forms/registers for the services that are not part of their usual day-to-day jobs [39].
-Poor organization of paper forms and records [44-46].
-Volume of clients - Systems break down in facilities that treat large populations.
-Staff in high-volume facilities spend more time completing forms/reports, and clients may be seen in multiple areas (instead of the area where the register might be) [44-46] [35] [42].
-Lack of a culture of using information (see above and below).
-Data management responsibilities not clearly defined or assigned to staff [44].
+Staff also stay after hours to complete tally sheets and dedicate entire days to completing all the required monthly reports.44-46

+Lack of standardization in data quality practices: Facility staff could not consistently describe standard procedures to deal with incompleteness, inaccuracy, missing or late reporting of data.44-46

+Stock-outs of forms: In the absence of forms, facilities photocopy or manually copy registers.
+These workarounds are time-consuming and can cause more confusion (for example, not all columns are copied from a register or the reporting focal person does not understand parts of the form, making it difficult for them to complete the monthly summary forms).
+44-46

+Data quality issues (and data use) related to surveillance are prioritized over data related to service provision: This also applies to higher levels; providers are more likely to get alerts and guidance about outbreaks from higher levels than on quality of service provision using HMIS data.
+41,42

+Training: Providers may not have adequate training on the forms they have to fill out, including ancillary forms such as those for stock-keeping records and reports.
+Providers sometimes fill in for each other to provide services, but the substitutes may not know how to fill in the forms/registers for the services that are not part of their usual day-to-day jobs.

-Community level factors
+Poor organization of paper forms and records.
+44-46

+Volume of clients: Systems break down in facilities that treat large populations.
+Staff in high-volume facilities spend more time completing forms/reports, and clients may be seen in multiple areas (instead of the area where the register might be).
+36,44-46,47

+Lack of a culture of using information (see above and below)

+Data management responsibilities not clearly defined or assigned to staff.

+COMMUNITY LEVEL FACTORS